-- 661.1 All gate judges must receive a check card, along with weatherproof covering where necessary, for each run that will show: Name of the gate judge, Number(s) of the gate(s) for which they are responsible and designation of the run (1st or 2nd) - 661.2 If a competitor fails to pass through a gate (or a gate marker) correctly according to art.
+- 661.1 All gate judges must receive a check card, along with weatherproof covering where necessary, for each run that will show: Name of the gate judge, Number(s) of the gate(s) for which they are responsible and designation of each run (1st, 2nd or 3rd) - 661.2 If a competitor fails to pass through a gate (or a gate marker) correctly according to art.
 661.4 the Gate Judge must immediately record the competitor's bib number and the gate number(s) where the fault occurred. - 661.2.1 A drawing of the fault committed is essential. - 661.3 Should a competitor receive outside help, for instance after a fall, the Gate Judge must record this on the check card. (art.
-628.13)
+628.12)